GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Rogue.md

 -----

 ### Edges
+If you posses an Edge and later receive an ability that is identical, you may choose a new edge to replace the it.

 • **Unwavering Strength**.
 You gain a +2 bonus to all [Body] saves.
 Once per [Body] save, you may spend a luck point to grant an additional +2 bonus.